EEGDiR: Electroencephalogram denoising network for temporal information storage and global modeling through Retentive Network: Method

 \subsection{Overall structure of the EEGDiR network}

-In this paper, we present EEGDiR, a novel network model tailored for 1D-EEG signal denoising.
-Our model incorporates Retnet into the realm of EEG signal denoising, introducing innovative perspectives to signal processing tasks.
-The overall network structure (see Fig. \ref{fig2}(a)) involves processing the noisy signal y through Signal Embedding, elaborated later, to augment the embedding dimension.
+In this paper, we present EEGDiR, a novel network model tailored for EEG signal denoising.
+Our model incorporates Retentive Network into the realm of EEG signal denoising, introducing innovative perspectives to signal processing tasks.
+The overall network structure (see Fig. \ref{fig2}(a)) involves processing the noisy signal y through signal embedding, elaborated later, to augment the embedding dimension.
 Subsequently, the noise signal y undergoes processing via stacked DiR Blocks at multiple levels, with the final output linearly projected to match the input dimension.
-EEGDiR operates as an end-to-end model, taking a noisy input signal y and generating the corresponding noiseless signal $x_hat$.
-Fig. \ref{fig2}(b) depicts the structure of the DiR Block, which begins with pre-Norm, followed by multi-scale Retention and a Residual Connection.
+EEGDiR operates as an end-to-end model, taking a noisy input signal y and generating the corresponding noiseless signal $\hat{x}$.
+Fig. \ref{fig2}(b) depicts the structure of the DiR Block, which begins with pre-Norm, followed by multi-scale Retention and a Residual Connection \cite{he2016deep}.
+By using skip connections, residual learning enables the network to learn residual mappings, which can help mitigate the degradation problem associated with increasing network depth.
+These residual connections provide shortcuts for gradient flow, making it easier for the network to optimize the deeper layers and improve overall performance.
 The output of the residual join undergoes pre-Norm once more before serving as the input for the Fully Functional Network (FFN).
 The term "pre-Norm" refers to Layer Normalization, employed for normalization before each submodule.
+Layer Normalization (LN) \cite{ba2016layer} is another normalization technique that serves as an alternative to traditional Batch Normalization (BN) \cite{ioffe2015batch}.
+While BN can face challenges in performance when dealing with small batch sizes, Layer Normalization aims to address these issues by normalizing at the layer level.
 It is crucial to note that an FFN typically includes a fully-connected module with a hidden layer that doubles the hidden dimension.
-The FFN's output layer reduces the hidden dimension to align with the input.
+The FFNs output layer reduces the hidden dimension to align with the input.
 The dimensions of input and output vectors remain constant across DiR and its submodules.
-Figure \ref{fig2}(c) illustrates the Patch Embedding structure: the input sequence is segmented into new sequences of length $\left | s \right | // \text{ patch\_size }$ based on the patch size.
+Figure \ref{fig2}(c) illustrates the signal embedding structure, the input sequence is segmented into new sequences of length $ l_s // patch\_size $ based on the patch size.
 The initial hidden dimension of these sequences is equal to the patch size after reshaping.
 Through linear projection, the hidden dimension of the projected sequences matches the final hidden dimension.
-Given that EEG signals may encompass multiple frequencies and require effective feature capture at different scales, patch embedding is introduced to intelligently handle temporal information at varying scales.
+Given that EEG signals may encompass multiple frequencies and require effective feature capture at different scales, signal embedding is introduced to intelligently handle temporal information at varying scales.
 It enhances context preservation and temporal relationship retention by merging consecutive samples into a patch.